Details of the event with ID 10 of the source Microsoft-Windows-EnrollmentPolicyWebService

 Description

 In this case, it is also not possible to request certificates via the certificate registration web services.
-See also article "Requesting certificates via the Certificate Enrollment Policy Web Service (CEP) fails with error message "A valid certification authority (CA) configured to issue certificates based on this template cannot be located, or the CA does not support this operation, or the CA is not trusted."„.
+See also the article "Requesting certificates via the Certificate Enrollment Policy Web Service (CEP) fails with error message "A valid certification authority (CA) configured to issue certificates based on this template cannot be located, or the CA does not support this operation, or the CA is not trusted."„.

 Possible causes can be: